nghiemnx/mana-do/README.md

-## Welcome to Manabie coding challenge
+## Welcome to kyanon digital coding challenge

 *Hello!*
-*We're excited that you're interested in joining Manabie.
+*We're excited that you're interested in joining kyanon digital.
 Below are the requirements and explanations for the challenge.*

 ### Notes:
 - Our challenge codebase is bootstrapped by create-react-app with typescript.